myersm0/werkverzeichnis/README.md

 This project prioritizes:
 - **Structured data** — JSON files with consistent schemas
-- **Human-readable source files** — Plain text JSON files (like [this one](compositions/27/c3084a.json)) you can open in any text editor, inspect, and understand
+- **Human-readable source files** — Just plain text files (like [this one](compositions/27/c3084a.json)) that you can open in any text editor
 - **Catalog precision and rigor** — Allow disambiguation of multiple numbering systems per composer
 - **Temporal accuracy** — Track attribution and catalog changes over time (reattributions, revised dates)
-- **Practical tooling** — We provide a powerful command-line interface in the Rust language for retrieval, validating, and managing the dataset
+- **Practical tooling** — A command-line interface in the Rust language for retrieval, validation, and management
 - **Configurable output** — Display preferences (language, formatting) can be customized per user

 ## Roadmap